colmap/colmap/doc/cli.rst

   database after running ``mapper``.
 Note that no bundle adjustment or triangulation is performed.

+- ``bundle_adjuster``: Run global bundle adjustment on a reconstructed scene, e.g., when a refinement of the intrinsics is needed or after running the ``image_registrator``.

 - ``database_creator``: Create an empty COLMAP SQLite database with the necessary database schema information.